sajith-jeewantha/Object-Oriented-Design-Patterns/README.md

 - 🔸 **Proxy** – Control access to another object, often used for lazy initialization, logging, etc.
 - 🔸 **Decorator** – Add responsibilities to objects dynamically without altering their structure.
 - 🔸 **Composite** – Compose objects into tree structures to represent part-whole hierarchies.
+- 🔸 **Bridge** – Decouple an abstraction from its implementation so that the two can vary independently.

 ### 🔁 Behavioral Patterns
 - 🔹 **Strategy** – Define a family of algorithms and make them interchangeable.